-In herbal medicine, comfrey is often used to repair damaged joints, broken bones and torn tendons.
+In herbal medicine, comfrey is traditionally used to repair damaged joints, broken bones and torn tendons.
 This is because comfrey is very high in both vitamin K and vitamin K2 which promote fracture healing (Hodges, 1995).
+Incidentally, comfrey is one of the few plants that takes up vitamin B12 from the soil, the vitamin that vegans need to supplement with to avoid pernicious anaemia.
 The name comfrey comes from the Latin ‘confera’ which means to knit together, hence the old country name for comfrey of Knitbone.
+(It’s botanical name comes from the Greek word symphyo meaning to unite.)
 Comfrey root ointment is used to treat painful osteoarthritis of the knee.
 A clinical trial showed that the ointment works significantly better than a placebo ointment, with five times the effect in pain reduction and four times improvement in quality of life (Grube, Grünwald, Krug & Staiger, 2007).

 It is also used in cosmetics because comfrey contains substances that help skin regrow, including allantoin, rosmarinic acid and tannins.

 Although herbal medicines are widely considered by the scientific community to be of lower risk than synthetic drugs, they can still sometimes cause toxicity or side effects (De Smet, 2004).